Refugee crisis briefing

-In the Syria region: Syria, Iraq, Jordan, Lebanon and Turkey: More than 3,000 IRC aid workers and local volunteers operating inside Syria and in four neighboring countries have reached over 3.3 million Syrians fleeing violence with emergency relief and long-term support.
-We're focusing on health care, protection of vulnerable women and children, education, and economic recovery.
+In the Syria region: Syria, Iraq, Jordan, Lebanon and Turkey: More than 2,000 IRC aid workers and local volunteers operating inside Syria and in four neighboring countries have reached over 4 million Syrians fleeing violence with emergency relief and long-term support.
+We're focusing on health care, protection of vulnerable women and children, education, and economic recovery and development.

 In Afghanistan: The IRC has worked inside Afghanistan for nearly three decades and currently reaches over 4 million people in more than 4,000 communities, focusing on community-driven reconstruction projects and education.
 We also provide emergency relief to people who have been forced to flee their homes by violence.

 In Europe: The IRC was one of the first aid organizations to assist the thousands of refugees arriving each day on the Greek island, Lesbos.
 IRC aid workers continue to work around the clock in Greece and in Serbia to provide essential services, including clean water and sanitation, to families living in terrible conditions.
 And we are helping new arrivals navigate the confusing transit process and understand their legal rights.

 In the United States: The IRC has 29 offices across the country and has resettled 270 of the 1,541 Syrian refugees who have been accepted into the U.S. We provide immediate aid to refugees, including food and shelter, as well as access to the tools of self-reliance: housing, job placement and employment skills, clothing, medical attention, education, English-language classes and community orientation.
 We're also calling for U.S. leaders to do more, and accept 100,000 Syrian refugees by the end of 2016.

 Donate to the IRC's response to the refugee crisis